Idaradav/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that adds execute permission to all subdirectories of the current directory
+Write a script that changes the owner to vincent and the group owner to staff for all the files